Knowledge Hypergraphs: Prediction Beyond Binary Relations: Supplementary Material

-Table~\ref{statistics} summarizes the statistics of the datasets.
-Note first that \acr{Freebase} is a reified dataset; that is, it is created from a knowledge base having facts with relations defined on two or more entities.
 To obtain a knowledge hypergraph $H$ from \acr{Freebase}, we perform an inverse reification process by following the steps below.

+\begin{enumerate} \item From \acr{Freebase}, remove the facts that have relations defined on a single entity, or that contain numbers or enumeration as entities. \item Join the triples in \acr{Freebase} that have the same subject and actual relation, and the same entity.
+The role (the 3rd part of the relation) provides the position is the resulting relation.

+For example, we convert the three tuples above to a tuple of relation of arity $3$ as:

-\begin{enumerate} \item From \acr{Freebase}, remove the facts that have relations defined on a single entity, or that contain numbers or enumeration as entities. \item Convert the triples in \acr{Freebase} that share the same entity into facts in $H$.
-For example, the triples $r_0(id123, e_i)$, $r_1(id123, e_j)$, and $r_2(id123, e_k)$, which were originally created by the addition of the (unique) reified entity $id123$, now represent fact $r(e_i, e_j, e_k)$ in $H$. \item Create the \acr{FB-auto} dataset by selecting the facts from $H$ whose subject is `automotive'. \item Create the \acr{m-FB15K} dataset by following a strategy similar to that proposed by \citet{TransE}: select the facts in $H$ that pertain to entities present in the Wikilinks database~\citep{wikilinks}. \item Split the facts in each of \acr{FB-auto} and \acr{m-FB15K} randomly into train, test, and validation sets. \end{enumerate}
+with the first, second, and third positions representing the actor, character, and movie of the performance respectively. in $H$. \item Create the \acr{FB-auto} dataset by selecting the facts from $H$ whose subject is `automotive' (first part of relation names is `automative') . \item Create the \acr{m-FB15K} dataset by following a strategy similar to that proposed by \cite{TransE}: select the facts in $H$ that pertain to entities present in the Wikilinks database~\cite{wikilinks}. \item Split the facts in each of \acr{FB-auto} and \acr{m-FB15K} randomly into train, test, and validation sets. \end{enumerate}